 Estelle Rogers is Project Vote’s Legislative Director.
 In this position, she coordinates the organization’s policy work on both state and federal levels, including interacting directly with legislators and staff, writing testimony and public education materials, and building coalitions with other organizations.
 She is the co-author of a chapter in the 2012 publication, America Votes, 2nd ed., a publication of the American Bar Association.
 Prior to joining the Project Vote staff, Ms. Rogers prepared a voting rights agenda for submission to the Presidential Transition Team in 2008-2009, and authored The National Voter Registration Act at Fifteen: A Report to Congress.
 Ms. Rogers' work on civic engagement issues began in 2004, when she served as special counsel to America’s Families United, supervising the verification of thousands of new voter registrations in 65 counties in 17 states.
 In 2005-2006, she was a senior staff attorney with Advancement Project, continuing her legal work on voter registration and election administration issues.

-Michelle Rupp graduated from Georgetown University Law Center in 2011.
-While in law school, she served as Editor in Chief of the Georgetown Immigration Law Journal and was Vice President of the school’s Election Law Society.
-She also interned with Project Vote, the Lawyers’ Committee for Civil Rights Under Law, Human Rights First, the Center for Applied Legal Studies, and AARP.
+Michelle Rupp serves as Election Counsel and Assistant General Counsel.
+As Election Counsel, she works to ensure that public assistance agencies across the country comply with their obligations under the National Voter Registration Act of 1993.
+As Assistant General Counsel, she assists Project Vote's General Counsel in non-election-related matters as needed.
+Ms. Rupp joined Project Vote upon graduating from Georgetown University Law Center in 2011.
+While in law school, she served as Editor in Chief of the Georgetown Immigration Law Journal and was Vice President of the school's Election Law Society.
+She also interned with Project Vote, the Lawyers' Committee for Civil Rights Under Law, Human Rights First, the Center for Applied Legal Studies, and AARP.
 Ms. Rupp holds Bachelor of Arts degrees in Political Science and History from Arizona State University, where she graduated summa cum laude.
+Ms. Rupp is authorized to practice only in Virginia; her practice in DC is limited to cases in federal court.

 Niyati Shah works as Election Counsel to Project Vote.
 As Election